You Deserve Better Defensive Scoring (2022 Updated) Last Updated August 17, 2022

 1. D/ST should start with zero points at kickoff and trend positive throughout a game, like other positions

-2. Top D/ST squads should not outperform top positional players (in fact, most folks agree they should be far less valuable)
+2. Top D/ST squads should not outperform top positional players (in fact, most folks agree they should be less valuable)

 3. There should exist a tiered value for elite D/ST performance through a full season compared to good, middle, and bad defenses - again like the tiers that exist for other positions